Bullying is defined “Repeated negative behaviour that is intended to make others feel upset, uncomfortable or unsafe.”

 Identifying the Signs of bullying

-Any student who feels that they are being bullied or witnesses bullying, should report this to their tutor or other member of colleagues of their choice.
+Any student who feels that they are being bullied or who witnesses bullying, should report this to their tutor or other member of staff of their choice.
 If they are too scared to tell a member of staff or to speak to another adult on their own, they should ask a friend to go with them.
 The student could also tell their family and ask their family to inform the Academy.
+Alternatively, they could report to an anti-bullying ambassador by asking to speak to someone at student services, or filling in one of their anti-bullying ambassador reporting cards from student services.

-Nunthorpe has a confidential email address to report any type of bullying: email@example.com.
+Nunthorpe Academy also has a confidential email address to report any type of bullying: firstname.lastname@example.org.

 They can also tell the Inclusion Officers, who will investigate all incidents of alleged bullying.